Skip to Main Content

 When collecting or creating data it is important to consider the type, format and volume of data, whether the chosen formats and software enable sharing and long-term access to the data, and whether there are any existing data that you can reuse.
 File formats can be proprietary or open.
 Open formats should be preferred to ensure long-term readability.

 To avoid data loss and unauthorized access during the research process, you will need a secure data storage platform.
 Do not trust your laptop hard drive or USB drives.
-Roskilde University network drives are secure and regularly backed up, but sharing can not be controlled.
+Roskilde University network drives are secure and regularly backed up, but sharing cannot be controlled.
 The university also offers Microsoft OneDrive as an option, but the data on OneDrive are not stored in-house which in some cases may be a problem.
+Consult RUC's guidelines above to find out where to save, store and/or share your files, incl. your research data.
+To access the document as pdf, click here (requires RUC login).

-Please consult RUC Digital Services via eScience Services at RUC's serviceportal (requires RUC login) for more information on storage facilities at RUC.
+Please contact RUC Digital Services via eScience Services at RUC's serviceportal (requires RUC login) for more information on storage facilities at RUC.

 When research data involves personal data, it is necessary to obtain permission to process personal data, and, if so wished, to share.
 If there are external rights-holders to research data, one needs to clarify whether approval must be obtained.
 Finally, the ethics framework for research must be considered.